-STEM MBA programs are increasingly present at business schools in the United States, as an increasing number of schools incorporate a science, technology, engineering and mathematics (STEM) element into their MBA curricula.
+STEM MBA programs are increasingly present at business schools in the United States, as an increasing number of schools incorporate a science, technology, engineering and mathematics (STEM) element into their MBA syllabus.

 Compared to the one year visa afforded to most international MBA students, STEM graduates are eligible to extend their stay in the US for three years in total without an H-1B visa, making them far more attractive to employers.
 STEM graduates can also expect higher salaries compared to those of traditional MBAs.

-With options ranging from electives, to dual degrees, to fully integrated STEM MBAs, here’s a list of the top STEM MBA programs in the US and how much they cost:
+With options ranging from electives and dual degrees, to fully integrated STEM MBAs, here’s a list of the top STEM MBA programs in the US and how much they cost:

-Estimated tuition costs and course lengths apply only to full-time MBA programs.
+Estimated tuition costs and course lengths apply only to full-time MBA programs, and the prices listed are for international or out-of-state residents.
+In-state candidates are likely to pay less for some programs.

 Anderson School of Management, UCLA